SapnaChavan01/Example/README.md

 # Example
-This is an example pizza
+This is an example of github